JeremyTallant/sql-challenge/README.md

 The `dept_manager` table maps departments to their managers.
 Similar to `dept_emp`, it uses a composite primary key (`dept_no`, `emp_no`) for unique identification.
 The `dept_no` and `emp_no` are foreign keys that reference the `departments` and `employees` tables, aligning each department with its manager.

 Once the `table_schemata.sql` script is complete, run it against your PostgreSQL database to create the tables and establish their relationships, effectively setting up the foundational structure of your database.
+#### Importing CSV Files into the Database
+After successfully creating the tables, the next crucial step involves importing data from the CSV files into their respective tables in the database.
+This process populates the newly created tables with historical employee data, allowing for detailed analysis and query execution.
+Here's how to perform this import:
+1. **Navigate to the Table**: In the pgAdmin dashboard, navigate to the specific table into which you want to import data.
+You can find the tables listed under your database in the `Schemas` > `public` > `Tables` section.
+2. **Import Data from CSV**: Right-click on the table and select the `Import/Export` option.
+In the dialog that appears, make sure to select `Import` as the direction.
+3. **Configure Import Settings**:
+	* **File**: Click on the '...' button to browse and select the corresponding CSV file for the table.
+	* **Format**: Choose 'csv' as the format.
+	* **Delimiter**: Specify the character that delimits fields in your CSV file (commonly a comma).
+	* **Header**: Check this box if your CSV file includes a header row.
+The header should match the column names of the table.
+	* **Encoding**: Choose the appropriate file encoding, typically 'UTF8'.
+4. **Start the Import Process**: Click the `OK` button to begin importing data. pgAdmin will load the data from the CSV file into the table.
+5. **Verify the Data Import**: After importing each CSV file, it's good practice to verify that the data has been correctly loaded into the tables.
+You can run a few SELECT queries or check the table summary in pgAdmin.